vgilabert94/roboticsvision/FollowLine/FollowLine_index.md

   <img src="images/centros.png" alt="center" width="500"/>
 </p>

 The other two points in blue are the image centers, i.e. our reference points.
+Only the highest blue point has been used for the control.

 ### 4. Proportional Control (P)